casey-jones1591/Binary-Hexadecimal-Converter/README.md

 The following files are practice in getting to know the C language.

-At a high level
+At a high level:

-CmdFileOperations - makes system calls on fork()
+  CmdFileOperations - Read through a file and make system calls practicing new processes

-HexToBin - takes in hexadecimal number and converts to binary
+  HexToBin - Read through a file containing hexadecimal numbers and converts to binary

-BinToHex - takes in binary number and converts to hexadecimal
+  BinToHex - Read through a file containing binary numbers and converts to hexadecimal

-ParseCmds - parses and tokenizes the command line string
+  ParseCmds - Take in command line arguments and parse them using strtok()